Image

 Structure

-Each cohort consists of approximately 25 participants.
-There are three, one-week (weekdays) immersive sessions that are no more than eight hours per day.
-The first cohort's immersive sessions occur:
+Each cohort consists of up to 35 participants.
+There are two, one-week (weekdays) immersive sessions that are no more than eight hours per day.
+The 2026 cohort's immersive sessions will occur:

 In addition, there are a variety of activities designed to enhance learning and maintain community building which include webinars, small group meetings, and check-in sessions with the Institute's senior facilitators.
 Immersive sessions are in-person and the others are virtual.